Building QET from source

 This section is for users and contributors wanting to build and/or improve QElectroTech (QET).

 This guide assumes that you have forked the source repo and that your system has the Git VCS (Version Control System) configured to point to that fork.
+For installation instructions, please refer to the Installing Git instructions.

 If you need help to setup Git or you are unsure about something regarding pushing code to the repo, please have a look at the Contributing guidelines.